jm4474/Courses-IntroEconometrics-Ph.D/README.md

 ## Office Hours

 I will have 1 hour of office hours every week.
-In the past I have asked the students to register before coming in this [link](https://docs.google.com/spreadsheets/d/1eMTUTJyi9JwQyad5gTy4xvlNs0DYrk7Q_xbCc-fErj8/edit#gid=0).
+In the past I have asked the students to register in this [link](https://docs.google.com/spreadsheets/d/1eMTUTJyi9JwQyad5gTy4xvlNs0DYrk7Q_xbCc-fErj8/edit#gid=0).
 We will decide together what time works best for everyone.

 ## Material